Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **Future Development plans**

-- As my game expands I will Merge all my js files into one, as well as all my css files.
-This will ensure that my game loading stays efficient and creates the best user experience for my user.
+- As my game expands I will merge all my javascript files into one, as well as all my CSS files.
+This will ensure that my game loading stays efficient and creates the best experience for my user.

-- Create different levels of difficulty;
+- Create different levels of difficulty- easy, medium and hard;

-  - Questions of different difficulty
+  - Tailored questions for each level.
-  - Breaking up regions further into smaller areas such as cities.
+  - Breaking up regions further into smaller areas, such as cities.

 - Create different games focusing on specific categories such as British landmarks.

+- Social media icons are currently linked to my Github page, the Instagram home-page and my Linkedin profile.
+If the game progresses I will create customized social links for BRITbrAIN to create further player interaction.

 ---